 The evolution of the biological and social capacities that made culture the central attribute of humans is examined.
 Topics include evolution of the human diet, tool making, social interaction, and language.

 Prerequisite: Completion of at least one of the following: ANTH 304, ANTH 306, or BIOL 314; or consent of instructor.

 Offered: Alternate years.

-ANTH 424 - North American Indians (4)

-Selected societies of Native North America are examined as they relate to anthropological concerns and contribute to an understanding of the similarities and variations in cultures of the region.

-Prerequisite: Completion of at least 60 college credits and any course in a social or behavioral science, or consent of department chair.

-Offered: Alternate years.